magento/merchdocs/src/live-search/synonyms-add.md

 1. Click the **Synonyms** tab.

 1. Click <span class="btn">Add synonyms</span>.

+## Step 2: Define the synonym by type

-Then, follow the instructions for the type of synonym that you want to create.
+Follow the instructions for the type of synonym that you want to create.

-### Two-way synonyms
+### Two-way synonym

 1. Accept the default **Two-way** option.